 Take a boat ride

-There are also dolphin sightseeing tours that are well worth it if you’re up for some wildlife spotting!
+This dolphin sightseeing tour is also well worth it if you’re up for some wildlife spotting!

 Explore Ponta da Piedade